codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops.md

 {:/}-->

-## (Optional) Internal ingress host configuration for existing  Hybrid Runtimes
+## (Optional) Internal ingress host configuration for existing Hybrid GitOps Runtimes
-If you already have provisioned  Hybrid Runtimes, to use an internal ingress host for app-proxy communication and an external ingress host to handle webhooks, change the specs for the `Ingress` and `Runtime` resources in the Runtime installation repository.
+If you already have provisioned  Hybrid GitOps Runtimes, to use an internal ingress host for app-proxy communication and an external ingress host to handle webhooks, change the specs for the `Ingress` and `Runtime` resources in the Runtime installation repository.
 Use the examples as guidelines.

 `<runtime-install-repo>/apps/app-proxy/overlays/<runtime-name>/ingress.yaml`: change `host`